Cyclite, Ortlieb, Tailfin, Restrap and more8 bikepacking bag sets in a big test

 Locking thing: Tailfin's handlebar bag is clamped to the fixed bracket with a lever swivel.
 This is quick and reliable.Photo: Matthias BorchersLocking thing: Tailfin's handlebar bag is clamped to the fixed bracket with a lever swivel.
 This is quick and reliable.

-Overpressure: With Ortlieb, the compression valve can be operated more easily with a pulling movement than the usual twist locksPhoto: Matthias BorchersOverpressure: With Ortlieb, the compression valve can be operated more easily with a pulling movement than the usual twist locks
+Overpressure: With Ortlieb, the compression valve can be operated more easily with a pulling motion than the usual twist locksPhoto: Matthias BorchersOverpressure: With Ortlieb, the compression valve can be operated more easily with a pulling motion than the usual twist locks

 On the road is crucial

 The biggest differences between the sets are in the mounting and fastening.
-Fixed mounts, such as those offered by Tailfin and Revelate Designs, are unique selling points on the market, which is otherwise dominated by straps and Velcro fasteners.
-Although the aforementioned products require a little more time for initial assembly, this time is saved on the road because attaching and removing the bags only requires a single movement.
-The bag and holder are somewhat heavier overall, but score points for their secure fit even on bumpy surfaces, which frequent, long-distance and off-road cyclists in particular will appreciate.
+Fixed mounts, such as those offered by Tailfin and Revelate Designs, are unique selling points in a market otherwise dominated by straps and Velcro fasteners.

 Lightweight construction: The German manufacturer Cyclite tailors lightweight bags.
 The handlebar roller is attached with straps to prevent wobblingPhoto: Matthias BorchersLightweight construction: The German manufacturer Cyclite tailors lightweight bags.
 The handlebar roller is attached with straps to prevent wobbling